 Yes, if you own the cigars in the humidor and sell them to the public.

-Yes, a retailer permit is required and you will be issued a decal to affix to each machine registered with the Comptroller of Public Accounts.
+Yes, a retailer permit is required and you will be issued a decal to affix to each machine registered with the Comptroller’s office.

 No, permits are non-transferrable.

-If your business location is actively permitted for sales and use taxes, your request will be processed within three days of the receipt of a properly completed application and the required fees.
+If your business location is actively permitted for sales and use taxes, your request will be processed within three days of the receipt of your properly completed application and the required fees.

 A cigarette distributor is one of the following:

-A cigar/tobacco products distributor is one of the following:
+A tobacco products distributor is one of the following:

-Combination permits (to sell both cigarettes and cigars/tobacco products) are available.
+Combination permits (to sell both cigarettes and tobacco products) are available.
 The cost of a combination permit is the higher of the two applicable permit fees.

-Distributors must file monthly reports with the Comptroller of Public Accounts.
+Distributors must file monthly reports with the Comptroller’s office.
 To sell directly to the public, a retailer permit is also required.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.